Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Nevada Stats and Trends

-- The Wolf Pack covered the spread in their only game when underdogs by 4.5 points or more.

-- Nevada's games this year have hit the over on eight of 12 set point totals (66.7%).
+- Nevada's games this season have hit the over in 66.7% of its opportunities (eight times in 12 games with a set point total).

-- When Nevada records more than 28.6 points, it is 6-2 against the spread and 6-2 overall.
+- Nevada is 6-2 against the spread and 6-2 overall in games when it puts up more than 28.6 points.

-- Nevada is 8-3 against the spread and 8-3 overall when the team amasses over 338.3 yards.
+- In games that Nevada totals over 338.3 yards, the team is 8-3 against the spread and 8-3 overall.

-- This season the Wolf Pack have nine turnovers, three fewer than the Broncos have takeaways (12).
+- The Wolf Pack have turned the ball over nine times, three fewer times than the Broncos have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.